leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 How would you do it?

-One way would be to find the most connected or famous person you knew, and then asking them if they knew any mutual acquaintances.
+One way would be to find the most connected person you knew, and then asking them if they knew any mutual acquaintances.
 Keep repeating that process.

 Another would be to try and raise enough money to book her for a private performance.